sketchplugins/plugin-directory/README.md

 - [Sketch Server](https://github.com/matt-curtis/sketch-server), by Matt Curtis: A Sketch Plugin that creates a local web server for your Sketch Documents.
 - [Sketch Shopify Data Populator](https://github.com/levinmejia/sketch-shopify-data-populator), by Shopify + precious design studio: A Sketch App plugin to populate your designs with meaningful ecommerce data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Sketch Speaker](https://github.com/marcosvidal/sketch-speaker), by Marcos Vidal: Making Sketch talk...
+- [Sketch Spellcheck All Layers](https://github.com/ethology-co/sketch-spellcheck-all-layers), by Ethology: A basic spellchecker that checks all layers on a page in Sketch
 - [Sketch Squares](https://github.com/abynim/sketchsquares), by Aby Nimbalkar: Replace layers in Sketch with photos from Instagram.
 - [Sketch State Switch Master](https://github.com/einancunlu/sketch-state-switch-master), by Emin İnanç Ünlü: Define different states and switch between them like a boss.
 - [Sketch States Switch](https://github.com/wentin/sketch-states-switch), by Wenting Zhang: A tool to save and switch states for quick demo purpose in sketch.